-5.6 Staff Access to Rooms
+6.6 Staff Access to Rooms

 While you are in residence, your room is your home.
 Everybody - staff, Fellows, and other students - should respect your right to privacy.
 From time to time, however, it may be necessary for a College Officer or member of staff to gain access to your room as a matter of urgency, whether or not you are present.
 For example, there might be a potential danger to people or to the fabric of the building; or people from outside the College, such as window cleaners or electrical contractors, may need to carry out approved work; or a College Officer or staff member may need access in order to perform their duties.
-Whenever practicable and reasonable, an attempt will be made to arrange a mutually convenient time (usually three days' notice would be given), but if the matter is urgent, access must be granted without undue delay.
-All staff wear
+Whenever practicable and reasonable, an attempt will be made to arrange a mutually convenient time, but if the matter is urgent, access must be granted without undue delay.
+All staff wear identifying badges or uniform, and visiting contractors should have temporary passes.
+Porters and other staff accessing rooms will leave a form explaining the reason for entry, with the date and time.

-6 KITCHEN FACILITIES, FOOD STORAGE, WASHING FACILITIES, FURNISHINGS, CLEANING ROUTINES AND OTHER MATTERS
+7. KITCHEN FACILITIES, FOOD STORAGE, WASHING FACILITIES, FURNISHINGS, CLEANING ROUTINES AND OTHER MATTERS

-6.1 Kitchens
+7.1 Kitchens

 Cooking is not allowed in study bedrooms in College or in College hostels because of hazards to personal and group safety, and the risk of damage to furnishings and fittings.
 Snacks should be prepared in the gyp room located on each staircase.
-Please clear up after yourself as Housekeeping Assistants will not clear up kitchens for you.
+Please clear up after yourself as Housekeeping Assistants will not clean kitchens for you.
 The facilities provided for your use are intended for modest catering only, and under no circumstances is any degree of mass cooking or deep frying permitted.
 The College is answerable to the City Environmental Health Department for the proper conduct of all large-scale catering taking place in the College, and legal proceedings can ensue should any breach of these regulations occur.

-6.2.
+7.2.
 Food Storage

 The College operates in line with stringent food safety legislation and guidelines.
 If you wish to discuss food safety issues, please arrange to see the Catering Manager.
-Locks are installed on kitchen cupboards in many communal areas, with keys obtainable on request from the Head Porter.
+Locks are now installed on kitchen cupboards in many communal areas.